By: Homicity - Sep 11, 2017

 This is the time given to you to arrange a formal inspection of the house.
 It gives you the chance to identify any damages that you hadn't noticed before and have them considered in the final negotiations with the owner.
 This is also likely to be the last decent amount of time you get in the property before the keys are handed over to you, so it’s a good time to take any vital measurements and mental images that will help you plan the move with more precision.

-Nothing will ruin your moving day more than arriving to a house that is powerless.
+Nothing will ruin your moving day more than arriving at a house that is powerless.
 Make sure you have your utilities in place or arranged long before the big day.
 Insurance is also essential.
 In fact, lenders won't process the mortgage completely until you have homeowners insurance and have provided the correct insurance documentation to them.
-Get this ball rolling as as you can!
+Get this ball rolling as soon as you can!
 Soon after your offer is accepted is a good time to begin getting on top of this.
-You’ll want to prevent any unnecessary delays leading up to your move in day!
+You’ll want to prevent any unnecessary delays leading up to your move-in day!